The Top 10 David Letterman Top 10 Lists [VIDEO]

-David Letterman will announce his retirement from “The Late Show” after 20 years on tonight’s taped episode.

-Perhaps Letterman’s greatest late-night show legacy is his nightly Top 10 lists.
-In honour of his departure come 2015, we’ve rounded up the Top 10 Letterman Top 10 lists.
+More than anything, Letterman’s late-night show is known for its Top 10 lists.
+In honour of 20 years of Letterman, we decided to pull together our own Top 10 list of Letterman’s Top 10 lists.

 To compile the ranked list, we took into consideration top-viewed lists from YouTube and talked-about lists across the Internet.
 We also looked at prior anniversary lists from Letterman himself.

-We also turned to CBS’ archives of top 10 lists dating back to 2001.
+We also turned to CBS’ archives of top 10 lists dating back to mid-2000.
 Not all of our selections have video.

 Without further ado, these are the lists that had us laughing the hardest: